LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 by the displayer.

 To have a functional and clean example script, we still need to add a few lines.
-In particular, unlike the :ref:`Generator` Block, the image source does not automatically stop after a condition is met.
-To allow the script to stop in a proper way, a :ref:`Stop Button` Block should be added.
+In particular, unlike the :ref:`Generator <crappy_docs/blocks:generator>` Block, the image source does not automatically stop after a condition is met.
+To allow the script to stop in a proper way, a :ref:`Stop Button <crappy_docs/blocks:stop button>` Block should be added.
 It will display a button, that will stop the execution of the script when clicked upon.
 It is always possible to stop Crappy using :kbd:`Control-c`, but this is not considered a proper way of ending the script.
 After inserting the stop button,